milena-t/PhD_chapter3/src/blast_BRH/README.md

 ### running the batch mode for `calcualte_pairwise_dNdS.py`

 This is a bit complicated, because I am splitting it so that each comparison is it's own job on the cluster.
 I don't want to run separate jobs for each ortholog because the HPC won't like that, and running all in the same job would take forever. hope the diagram makes it clear.
+Tne files contain checks to detect whether they are run on my work iMac or pelle, but no other options.

 ```mermaid